mogenius/docs/mogenius/docs/services/nextjs.md

 [Learn more about how to manage resources for services](./../cloud-management/resource-management.md)

 **How to deploy Next.js**
 To install this service, go to the [service library](./../mogenius-platform/service-library.md).
-Select the service Next.js and click on "Add service".
-Follow the instructions on the screen and finalise the create process by clicking on save.
+Select the Next.js service and click "Add service".
+Follow the on-screen instructions and finalize the create process by clicking "Save".
-We have written a detailed tutorial on [how to launch Next.js with mogenius](./../tutorials/Deploy%20next.js%20to%20the%20cloud.md).
+There is detailed tutorial available on [how to launch Next.js with mogenius](./../tutorials/Deploy%20next.js%20to%20the%20cloud.md).